 After 15 minutes, ask the pairs to switch roles.

 You can easily transform contributions in a game!
 Make sure your participants have an account set up so everyone can keep track of their contributions using the counter at the top of the website:

-You can:Announce when people pass 25, 50, 100 clips.
-You can even create a leaderboard in your space (advised for smaller groups) Have prizes for people that hit their goal first (advised for smaller groups) Have prizes for people who record the most clips (advised for larger groups)
+You might want to announce when people pass 25, 50, 100 clips.
+You can even create a leaderboard in your space (advised for smaller groups) Have prizes for people that hit their goal first (advised for smaller groups) Have prizes for people who record the most clips (advised for larger groups).